rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 Peer
 ====

-A node that is a part of cluster running Iroha.
+A node that is a part of Iroha network.
 It participates in `consensus <#consensus>`_ process.

 Peer Communication Service